1 / 9

-With a fairly aggressive pricing strategy that sees the Q2 stack up against some seven-seat SUVs in the top trim levels, we think it's better to stick to the lower end of the spectrum, with a front-wheel drive petrol model.
+With a fairly aggressive pricing strategy that sees the Audi Q2 stack up against some seven-seat SUVs in the top trim levels, we think it's better to stick to the lower end of the spectrum, with a front-wheel drive petrol model.

-The entry-level 1.0-litre 30 TFSI is chirpy enough to potentially be all the car you really need, it feels light on its toes and is fun to drive, but will struggle to perform once the car is fully laden with people and luggage.
+The entry-level 1.0-litre Audi Q2 30 TFSI is chirpy enough to potentially be all the car you really need, it feels light on its toes and is fun to drive, but will struggle to perform once the car is fully laden with people and luggage.

 So for us, the pick of the engine range is the 1.5-litre 35 TFSI petrol, with smoother performance, responsive in-gear acceleration, and excellent cruising refinement.
 Keep your right foot in check, and its also capable of returning over 40mpg, so everyday running costs are only marginally higher than in the less powerful model.

-It's worth going for the Sport trim so that you at least have the option to upgrade the infotainment system - if you don't then your Q2 will start to date pretty quickly.
+It's worth going for the Audi Q2 Sport trim so that you at least have the option to upgrade the infotainment system - if you don't then your Q2 will start to date pretty quickly.

 What other cars are similar to the Audi Q2?

-If you are just looking for a compact crossover with a posh badge, then the Mercedes-Benz GLA is very similar to the Q2.
+If you are just looking for a compact SUV with a posh badge, then the Mercedes-Benz GLA is very similar to the Q2.
 Both are based on a big-selling family hatchback, but as of 2019 it comes with petrol power alone.